DNALinux/OmicsContainers/README.md

 ## FAQ

+#### Why another biocontainer project?

+The original BioContainers project contains many containers that are over five years old, with outdated bioinformatics software and based on older Linux versions.
+The goal of Omics Containers is to provide up-to-date software whenever possible, both at the operating system level and for bioinformatics tools.
+Additionally, it aims to make the containers compatible with multiple architectures when available.

 #### How do I use a container?

 You can use it from source and build a docker image.
 If you don't want to build the image yourself, you can pull it from [Docker Hub](https://hub.docker.com/repositories/dnalinux).